 Plans have been agreed for the project, which will be funded by Oxford City Council.

 A 320t stainless steel road bridge has been lifted into place in Cumbria in northern England as the replacement for a structure washed away by a storm in 2015.

-Further specialist engineers are due to arrive on site to help extract a half-tonne pin from the lifting mechanism of Twin Sails Bridge, which has been out of use for several weeks.
+Further repairs are taking place this week to the Twin Sails Bridge, which has been out of use for almost a month.

 Sign up to get our twice-monthly email update